Most finance teams don’t need more tools. They need fewer tabs open.

 Modern budgeting software is supposed to solve that.

 Sometimes it does, but often it doesn’t.
+The real difference is how your team plans, how complex your model is, and who owns it.
 Choosing the right tool is less about feature checklists, and more about how your team thinks, moves, and grows.

 Let’s break down what to look for.